tencent cloud

 .setClientConfiguration(clientConfiguration)

 // Set the topic name.
-This setting is optional, but recommended so that the producer can capture message routing in advance before sending messages.
+This setting is not required but highly recommended, as it allows the producer to pre-fetch message routes before formally sending messages.

 .setTopics(topic)

-// If the producer is uninitialized, it may report an M {@link ClientException} error.
+// If the producer is not initialized, it may throw an M {@link ClientException} error.

 .build();